MIRI TSO Recommended Strategies

 See also: MIRI LRS Recommended StrategiesSpecial Requirements

-Time Series Observations with the LRS use the SLITLESSPRISM subarray, which measures 416 rows by 72 px in size.
-The typically bright nature of TSO targets, especially at the shortest wavelengths, creates a significant amount of scattered light (the cruciform artifact, seen in all MIRI modes).
+TSOs with the LRS use the SLITLESSPRISM subarray, which measures 416 × 72 pixels in size.
+The typical brightness of TSO targets, especially at the shortest wavelengths, creates a significant amount of scattered light (the cruciform artifact, seen in all MIRI modes).
 This artifact is extensive enough to fill the entire width of the subarray, creating an additive component to the background.
-When performing background subtraction using off-target regions of the subarray, this causes an over-subtraction of the background flux.
-For a better background subtraction result, adding a dedicated background pointing to the observation after the main exposure is recommended, so that it does not impact the critical start time of the TSO.
+When performing background subtraction using off-target regions of the subarray, the presence of scattered light leads to an over-subtraction of the background flux.
+To achieve accurate absolute flux measurements across the spectrum, a dedicated background observation is recommended.
+The background observation should immediately follow the science exposure, such that it does not impact the critical start time of the TSO.

 Target acquisition considerations